MuhammadTauseef/ansible_101/README.md

 ## Tags

-tags values can be **always** or any other single or comma seperated values
+tags values can be **always** or any other single or comma seperated words
 ```
     - name: install apache package
       tags: web